 In English 6, students work toward becoming critical readers and proficient writers.
 Texts of varied genres including novels, short stories and poetry are used to engage students in reading.
 An introduction to literary elements and opportunities to write in a variety of ways allow students to connect more deeply with literature.
 Grammar instruction focuses on building creative and complex sentences in addition to reviewing the mechanics of writing.

-Readings may include: “Love that Dog,” “Roll of Thunder Hear My Cry,” “The Shakespeare Stealer,” and “Baseball in April and Other Stories.”
+Readings may include: D’Aulaires Book of Greek Mythology, The Watsons Go to Birmingham-1963, and Schooled.
 Additionally, students will self-select books for independent reading projects throughout the year.

 In English 7, students are exposed to a wide array of books, stories, poems, and media so that they can find connections within and between these works.
 They are asked to look critically at how these works are constructed and at how these writers use language to make meaning.
 Literary analysis is a primary focus of the course.
 Their reading serves to inform the students’ own emerging writing skills.
 From reinforcing their understanding of the fundamentals, such as elements of fiction, students develop a good working knowledge of different modes of writing such as exposition, persuasion, and argumentation.
-Varied creative assignments, frequent in-class writing, and exposure to a variety of genres and modes of literacy-including media and computer-provide students with a wealth of opportunities to grow.
+Varied creative assignments, frequent in-class writing, and exposure to a variety of genres and modes of literacy provide students with a wealth of opportunities to grow.